Beyond Borders: Best Practice In Nursing Children & Young People26 & 27 May, 2016 - Porto, Portugal

 Street parking usually costs about 1€ per hour in the city centre.

 The phone number of the taxi call centre in Porto is +351 22 5073900.
 Taxi ranks can be found at various locations in the city centre.
 Almost all the conference hotels have a taxi rank located at a distance of no more than 150m.
 A taxi from the airport to the city centre costs approximately 25€.

 Porto has a mild climate.
 For more information please visit the following website.
 You are advised to bring some Warm clothing.

 For sightseeing tours you can contact Skyros-Congressos - Phone: +351 22 616 54 50.

-The most traditional shopping area is Rua Santa Catarina, along with the narrow streets going up and down from the city center till Ribeira, by the Douro river side.
+The most traditional shopping area is the old town city center, along with the narrow streets going up and down from the city center till Ribeira, by the Douro river side.

 Besides the major international franchising and brands, national textiles, leather, pottery, shoes, crystal, wines and gold handcraft can be found in the shops.

 All non-EU citizens should check if it is necessary to obtain a visa, which can be obtained at the Portuguese Embassy or Consulate in their own country.

 A list of countries that require a visa to Portugal is given on the following website.